albina-euregio/albina-website/README.md

 NOTE: `package.json` contains deploy scripts for the live and beta version of the project.
 Both scripts make use of the `rsync` command https://rsync.samba.org/ that is available for Linux, Windows and MacOS.
-If you do not want to use rsync you can copy over the contents of the `build` directory to the server.
+If you do not want to use rsync you can copy over the contents of the `dist` directory to the server.

 Use `npm run deploy` or `npm run deploy-beta` to copy the built files over to the live or test version, respectively.